PaloAltoNetworks/GWLB-TGW-Hackathon/README.md

+This repository is a copy of D. Spear's TGW+GWLB Demo for use with cloudshare for SE/Customer hackathons.

+Original instructions are below:

 # Palo Alto Networks VM-Series Integration with AWS Gateway Load Balancer

 This package will help you deploy a full AWS Gateway Load Balancer demonstration environment that leverages the Palo Alto Networks VM-Series NGFWs to show how this solutions secures your Inbound, Outbound and East-West traffic.
 This demo will also create a Transit Gateway that is used for E/W and outbound traffic.